gocloud1001/netsuite-authorize.net-connect/README.md

 # netsuite-authorize.net-connect
-NetSuite <> Authorize.Net Integration as a SDF project that runs completely inside NetSuite that is available under the [Apache License, Version 2.0 with Common Clause Version 1.0 license](https://www.gocloud1001.com/cloud1001-software-licence/ "Apache License, Version 2.0 with Common Clause Version 1.0 license") as part of the Cloud 1001, LLC Free & Open Suite Initiative.
+NetSuite <> Authorize.Net Integration as a SDF project that runs completely inside NetSuite that is available under the [Apache License, Version 2.0 with Commons Clause Version 1.0 license](https://www.gocloud1001.com/cloud1001-software-licence/ "Apache License, Version 2.0 with Commons Clause Version 1.0 license") as part of the Cloud 1001, LLC Free & Open Suite Initiative.

-## URGENT NOTE about SHOPIFY'S Authorize.Net Gateway Plugin Change mandated by September 30, 2024
+## URGENT NOTE about SHOPIFY'S Authorize.Net Gateway Plugin Change mandated by ~~September 30, 2024~~ March 2025
 Authorize.Net has been forced to change their plugin for Shopify per their [article here](https://support.authorize.net/knowledgebase/Knowledgearticle/?code=KA-04246) and all Shopify stores will be required to install this gateway plugin update by September 30th, 2024.
 The issue here is how Shopify has changed the requirements (see section title *### What are the known changes or gaps with the new integration?* in the above linked article).
 The Authorize.Net plugin no longer is allowed to store the actual Authorize.Net transaction ID that links to Authorize.Net.
 This is clearly a bullying tactic used by Shopify to push store owners to use the Shopify Payments option (and make Shopify more money).
 We currently have a workaround to this imposed limitation but it is not NOT part of the current netsuite-authorize.net-connect codebase as it is being actively refined.
-If you are connecting your Shopify store to NetSuite and expect card processing to continue as it has, need this functionality, for the time being, please [contact us](https://www.gocloud1001.com/contact-us/) and we will discuss the options we have as we work to solidify a viable workaround for this solution. (updated 21-August-2024)
+If you are connecting your Shopify store to NetSuite and expect card processing to continue as it has, need this functionality, for the time being, please [contact us](https://www.gocloud1001.com/contact-us/) and we will discuss the options we have as we work to solidify a viable workaround for this solution. (updated 07-October-2024)
+We now have a valid and working workaround to this issue.
+It requires API access to your Shopify site to write back updates when the order is captured in NetSuite whereas this used to just work before.
+Deploying this solution is just an hour or two of work [contact us](https://www.gocloud1001.com/contact-us/) for details!

 ## READ THIS BEFORE PROCEEDING

 Although [our FAQ's](https://www.gocloud1001.com/suiteauthconnect-faq/) makes this as clear as we can make it - it needs to be reiterated : **THIS SOLUTION DOES NOT USE THE NetSuite Payment Gateway Plug-In**, because it is not allowed to, per Oracle.
 This solution offers an approximation of credit card payment processing following the native NetSuite flow via the Authorize.Net payment gateway.
 While it uses only native NetSuite API calls inside of NetSuite - it is NOT a "NetSuite Payment Gateway" - and because of this there are some inherent limitations to it's functionality.
 Here's a checklist and grades of things it does and does not do (version 3.1+):
 - [**A+**] Allows for processing of authorizations or authorizations+captures created in an *external webstore like Magento, ~~Shopify,~~ WooCommerce, BigCommerce, etc* inside of NetSuite
-- [**F**] *Shopify* currently is breaking this - see above note about the current workaround we have developed.
+- [**B**] *Shopify* currently is breaking this - see above note about the current workaround we have developed.
 - [**A+**] Allows for direct processing of authorizations or authorizations+captures inside of NetSuite on the appropriate transaction type following native card processing logic
 - [**A+**] Provides VERY ROBUST batch settlement tracking and processing features making daily reconciliations and deposits simple and efficient while also making any discrepancies easy to spot and resolve
 - [**A+**] Storage of card data using Authorize.Net CIM for PCI complaint tokens - no raw card data is preserved